brad-redlien/brad-redlien.github.io/projects/metasploit-psexec.md

 Event Viewer → Applications and Services Log → Microsoft → Windows → Sysmon → Operational

-I filtered for Event ID 1 (Process Creation), which is useful in incident response investigations because it records when a process was created, the full command line arguments, the user context, and parent process details.
+I filtered for `Sysmon Event ID 1` (Process Creation), which is useful in incident response investigations because it records when a process was created, the full command line arguments, the user context, and parent process details.

-I then searched for nc.exe to locate the relevant entries:
+I then searched for `nc.exe` to locate the relevant entries:

   ![Image 31](/assets/img/metasploit-psexec/34.png)